tolitius/chazel/README.md

 ### Server Near Cache

-When the cluster is created, `chazel` allows to compose configurations that will be passed to it on startup:
+`chazel` allows to compose configurations that will be passed to the cluster on startup:

 ```clojure
 (cluster-of 3 :conf (->> (with-creds {:group-name "foo" :group-password "bar"})